-May 25 has happened but businesses all over the EU are still scrambling to become ‘GDPR compliant’.
+May 25th has passed but businesses all over the EU are still scrambling to become ‘GDPR compliant’.
 If your business depends on email marketing, whether it be in the form of newsletters or larger scale campaigns, then ask yourself this question: should you be scrambling too?

 GDPR is a reaction to the growth in the digital economy over the last decade.
 Personal data has become extremely valuable.
 The regulations are being introduced in order to change the way in which personal data is collected and stored.
 That’s the much-quoted description, but the real objective is to increase consumer trust in the digital economy, allowing it to grow.
 Abuse of sensitive personal data and ruthless use of unapproved contact databases has meant that where marketing is concerned, consumer and customer trust is at an all-time low.

 Here’s how the EU’s executive body, the Commission, sums up the goal:

 The objective of this new set of rules is to give citizens back control over of their personal data, and to simplify the regulatory environment for business.
 The data protection reform is a key enabler of the Digital Single Market which the Commission has prioritised.
 The reform will allow European citizens and businesses to fully benefit from the digital economy.

 Email marketing relies on collecting personal data to build an email database.
 Of the six key data requirements that all pertain to data, three of them are relevant to email marketing: